-Health regions reported a total of four full time vacancies and no part time vacancies.
-In addition two health regions reported a total of two temporary vacancies.
+Health regions reported a total of two full time vacancies and three part time vacancies.
+Some regions report temporary vacancies that are unfilled.

 TURNOVER RATES: (Employers were asked to provide local analysis of reasons for leaving and trends that may be emerging.
 They were also asked to provide annual turnover {loss of employees to other competitor employers} ratio to the existing staff complement {budgeted positions} in the given occupation.).